MMC Weight & Wellness Center

 ** Don’t eat or drink after midnight before surgery (except to take your usual medications). **

 Location: Maine Medical Center – Bramhall Campus (the main hospital)

 ** Surgery date is tentative until insurance approves.
 We will submit to the insurance company. **

-Discharge Video – Before you are discharged, make sure you watch the bariatric program post-operative educational video.
-It was created for gastric bypass surgery but is also accurate and helpful for sleeve gastrectomy.
+Discharge Video: Before you are discharged, make sure you watch the gastric bypass educational video.
 Your nurse will arrange this for you.